-Note 7: Parents of children attending the nursery class at Fairchildes must apply for a reception class place in the usual way.
+Note 7: Parents of children attending the nursery unit at Rowdown must apply for a reception class place in the usual way.
 These children are not guaranteed a reception place at the school.

 Note 8: Twins/triplets or other multiple births for admission into an infant class